-" 32.
-[Kane's Kalivarjya p.
-14.]The acceptance of aranis (two wooden blocks for producing fire) by Brahmanas (in the Homa at the time of jatakarma) in order that all the ceremonies for the child from jatakarma to his marriage may beperformed therein."[[] The Samsakarya-kauslubha quotes a grhyaphrisista for this.1
+"32.
+The acceptance of aranis (two wooden blocks for producing fire) by Brahmanas (in the Homa at the time of jatakarma) in order that all the ceremonies for the child from jatakarma to his marriage may be performed therein."

 "33.
 Constant journeys by Brahamanas."